chronyd [OPTION]… [DIRECTIVE]…

 - -u user

 This option sets the name of the system user to which chronyd will switch after start in order to drop root privileges.
-It overrides the user directive (default root).
+It overrides the user directive.
+The compiled-in default value is root.

 On Linux, chronyd needs to be compiled with support for the libcap library.
 On macOS, FreeBSD, NetBSD and Solaris chronyd forks into two processes.
 The child process retains root privileges, but can only perform a very limited range of privileged system calls on behalf of the parent.